 Rules and Regulations

-- Dogs must be leashed while entering and exiting the off-leash area.
+- Leashed while entering and exiting the off-leash area

 For more information on Animal Regulation and Licenses, please refer to City Code 9.07 [PDF].